zachboyd/salesforce-chatter-bot-topics/README.md

 Overview
 ----------------
 Chatter Bot for Topics is a way to easily listen for topic assignments to a Chatter post and take action.
 An example would be to automatically create a Case when a topic is assigned to a Chatter post.
 Unfortunately, you cannot just leverage Process Builder to monitor the creation of a TopicAssignment object.
-This project makes it easy by monitoring the topics that you want and the it will create a custom object that you can leverage within Process Builder.
+This project makes it easy by monitoring the topics that you want and then creating a custom object that you can leverage within Process Builder.

 Installation
 ----------------------